MCanDadan/Ling360PoemGen/README.md

-Packages used: NLTK, SciPy, Python Random Module
+Packages used: NLTK, SciPy, Python Random Module, re, string

 Data:
 A collection of Turkish poems and English epic books cleaned by hand and RegEx.